pgAminul/pgAminul/README.md

 ###

 <p align="left">Hello.
-I am a passionate Front-End Developer dedicated to creating exceptional user experiences through technology.
-With expertise in React, Tailwind CSS, and modern web technologies, I craft interactive and functional websites.
-My love for design and a deep interest in enhancing user experience drive me to continuously learn and grow.
-Beyond professional skills, I enjoy embracing creative challenges and aspire to explore new dimensions in web development in the future.</p>
+I'm a motivated and detail-oriented full-stack web developer with expertise in front-end and back-end technologies, including HTML5, CSS3, JavaScript, React, Redux, Node.js, and MongoDB.
+Skilled in creating dynamic, user-friendly web applications with seamless functionality and responsive designs.
+Proficient in authentication, API integration, and state management using tools like Firebase, JWT, and Redux.
+Adept at solving complex problems and delivering optimized solutions, with a strong commitment to staying updated with the latest industry trends and technologies.</p>

 ###

-<p align="left">✨ Creating bugs since  2024<br>📚 I'm currently learning : React, Backend Data Management<br>🎯 Goals: To become a skilled Full-Stack Developer and create innovative web applications<br>🎲 Fun fact: My first code run required fixing 20+ bugs at once .</p>
+<p align="left">✨ Creating bugs since  2024<br>📚 I'm currently learning: React, Backend Data Management<br>🎯 Goals: To become a skilled Full-Stack Developer and create innovative web applications<br>🎲 Fun fact: My first code run required fixing 20+ bugs at once .</p>

 ###